-This document describes the procedures to periodically assess, evaluate, and improve the important aspects of the BSEE degree program, collectively referred to as the Continuous Improvement Program or CIP.
+This document describes the procedures to periodically assess, evaluate, and improve the important aspects of the BSECE degree program, collectively referred to as the Continuous Improvement Program or CIP.
 Implicit in this process are the department's desires to provide the best possible undergraduate education to our students, while serving the department's mission and objectives, and to maintain our high standing as one of our nation's elite programs of undergraduate education in electrical engineering.
 This document describes the specific processes for the periodic review of the program educational objectives (PEOs) and the level that the student outcomes (SOs) are being achieved by its graduates.
 These review processes are integrated with other regular curriculum review matters which are handled by the Curriculum Committee (CC).

-The BSEE program aspects which are managed and reviewed by the Curriculum Committee include
+The BSECE program aspects which are managed and reviewed by the Curriculum Committee include

-- the program educational objectives (PEOs), - the achievement level of the student outcomes (SOs) by the program graduates, - methods used to assess and evaluate student learning, - the creation, maintenance, and retirement of major concentration areas, - the sequence of courses and prerequisite chains in the major concentration areas, - individual course offerings, - other degree requirements, and - the continuous improvement program (CIP) itself.
+- the program educational objectives (PEOs), - the achievement level of the student outcomes (SOs) by the program graduates, - methods used to assess and evaluate student learning, - the sequence of courses and prerequisite chains in the major under the responsibility of each curriculum groups, - individual course offerings, - other degree requirements, and - the continuous improvement program (CIP) itself.

 The responsibility for the high-level management and execution of the CIP lies with the ABET Coordinator and the Curriculum Committee (CC).
 Specific assessment tasks are delegated to instructors and to curriculum group chairs.
-A number of other assessment surveys are offered to students by the Office of Educational Assessment, the Alumni Office, and the Co-op Office, with voluntary student participation.
+A number of other assessment surveys are offered to students by the Office of Educational Assessment, the Alumni Office, and the Career Center, with voluntary student participation.
 Each will be described in more detail later.

 The continuous improvement program (CIP) is illustrated in Figure 1 below.
-That portion of the BSEE program curriculum which is under direct control of the ECE department is represented by the three elements of courses, concentrations, and capstones.
-Each are documented by the Master Course Descriptions (MCDs), by the definition of the concentrations and their prerequisite structure, and by the capstone principles, respectively.
+That portion of the BSECE program curriculum which is under direct control of the ECE department is represented by the three elements of courses, curriculum groups, and capstones.
+Each is documented by the Master Course Descriptions (MCDs), by the composition of the curriculum group offerings and their prerequisite structure, and by the capstone principles, respectively.
 The instructors deliver the curriculum to the students, both of whom participate in various assessment instruments shown below in the large braces.